sjmiller8182/Warehousing-Stock-Tweet-Data/README.md

 ## Results

-Queries were run on the two schemas with different HDFS block sizes to see the impact of normalization on query time.
+Queries were run on the two schemas with different EMR cluster sizes to see the impact of normalization on query time.
 The collected data is located [here](https://github.com/sjmiller8182/DBMS_Proj/blob/master/results_analysis/results.csv).
 A table summarizing the results is shown below.